 The organisation continues to maintain active links with the Steiner Waldorf School's Fellowship, with representatives attending national meetings and training days and ensuring a continuous exchange of policies, information, expertise and inspiration.
 Trained advisors from the Fellowship regularly attend the school to monitor standards.

-The School is now inspected by Ofsted.
-A full Inspection took place in December 2021 and the school is now rated as Requires Improvement.
-All standards within the Independent schools standard are now met.
+The School is inspected by Ofsted.
+Post a full Inspection in November 2021 the school is now rated as Requires Improvement.
+All standards within the Independent schools standard are met.